Foro Penal: History

 The NGO requested precautionary protection measures before the IACHR in favor of Lorent Saleh and Gerardo Carrero, imprisoned in the Bolivarian Intelligence Service's La Tumba, asking the organization to require the Venezuelan government to protect their life and personal integrity.
 The IACHR granted these measures on 2 March 2015.

 Arbitrary detentions in Venezuela between 2014 and 2019 according to Foro Penal.
 Arrests by year in blue and total arrests in red.

 In 2017, Foro Penal published a joint report with Human Rights Watch documenting arbitrary detentions, torture, and excessive use of force during the 2017 Venezuelan protests.
 Between January 1 and October 31, the organization documented 5,511 arrests for political purposes, the highest number of detainees in a year.
 A report prepared by the organization along with the Robert F. Kennedy Center for Human Rights documented that 200 cases of enforced disappearances in 2018 increased to 524 in 2019, attributed to an increase in protests.
 The analysis concluded that the average disappearance lasted five days, suggesting that the government wanted to avoid the scrutiny that could come with large-scale, long-term detentions.

 Among the political prisoners represented by Foro Penal are Alejandro Peña Esclusa, Lorent Saleh, Karen Palacios and Salvador Franco, among others.
 In 2018 Foro Penal released a documentary on the history of the organization, "Que se haga justicia.
 La historia del Foro Penal en Venezuela" (lit.
 'Let Justice Be Done.
 The History of Foro Penal in Venezuela.').

 By 2021, both Alfredo Romero and Gonzalo Himiob were accredited as counsel at the International Criminal Court.

+Recent activity

+Prior to the government's official announcement, Foro Penal had already developed a technical draft for an Amnesty Law to establish the necessary legal framework for the release of political prisoners..
+In January 2026, following a similar proposal by the National Executive led by Delcy Rodríguez, the organization reiterated its criteria, emphasizing the legal distinction between amnesty and pardon.
+Foro Penal's proposal demands the dismissal of charges and the total expungement of criminal records, while strictly excluding individuals responsible for crimes against humanity.